NexClipper/nexclipper.github.io/docs/installation.md

 ![img](../static/img/nc-config-reload.png)

-The Alert Configuration, Alert-Rule, and Recording-Rule can also be modified, tested, and applied in the same way as above.
+The Alert Configuration, Alert-Rule, and Recording-Rule can also be modified, tested, and applied.

 ![img](../static/img/nc-am-config.png)

 ### Delete Cluster

-The NexClipper service will no longer be available after deleting a cluster.
+NexClipper will no longer be available after deleting a cluster.
-For reuse, Cluster installation must be performed again.
+Cluster must be installed if you'd like to use again.

 ![img](../static/img/nc-delete-cluster.png)

-After several steps including consent for deletion, you can delete a cluster.
+After several steps including consent, you can delete a cluster.

 ![img](../static/img/nc-delete-process.png)

-To delete completely NexClipper Product, you can run the following script.
+To delete NexClipper Suite completely, run the following script.

 ```sh
 curl -sL http://gg.gg/provbee-seeyou | NEXNS=nexclipper DEL=Y bash